AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ### Amazon Rekognition PPE detection (inference)

-This section explains how to setup and configure the AWS Lambda function to grab an image from the Amazon S3 bucket, input the image to Amazon Rekognition and finally transfer the result of the detection (helmet on or off) to AWS IoT Core (MQTT broker).
+This section explains how to setup and configure the AWS Lambda function to grab an image from the Amazon S3 bucket, input the image to Amazon Rekognition and finally transfer the result of the detection (helmet on or off) to AWS IoT Core.

 ![AWS Lambda and Amazon Rekognition](assets/aws-lambda_rekognition.png)